RCDMH Psychiatric Inpatient Unit, Crisis Service and Brief Therapy Clinic

-The outpatient mental health clinics offer primarily short-term and problem-focused treatment through individual, family and group therapy psychiatric evaluation and medication monitoring.
+The Pomona Mental Health Clinic offers primarily short-term and problem-focused treatment through individual, family and group therapy psychiatric evaluation and medication monitoring.
 Common problems treated include depression, anxiety, panic attacks, bipolar disorder, obsessive compulsive disorder (OCD) and attention deficit disorder (ADD).
-The Clinics also offer health assessments and referrals for medical follow-up.
+The Clinic also offers health assessments and referrals for medical follow-up.
 Services are available for children, adolescents and adults.
-The Pomona Clinic is located in Building F. The Rapid Stabilization Short Term Clinic is located in Building D. Call 364-2150 for an appointment.
+The Pomona Clinic is located in Building F. Call 364-2150 for an appointment.

 SPOA (Single Point of Access) Committee - Adults